Ghasty001/Animated_sprites_by_Ghasty001/README.md

 **Hisuian Sliggoo**
 Base sprites from Smogon's Sprite Project by *G.E.Z.*.
 In there there's also front, along with H.Goodra's assets.

+**Hisuian Avalugg**
+Base sprites from Smogon's Sprite Project by *Katten*.
+Front animations with decent quality where made by *hellfire0raptor*.

 **Dottler - Orbeetle**
 Base sprites from Smogon's Sprite Project by *KingOfThe-X-Roads and  leParagon*.
 Except Orbeetle's Front, that one I made myself.
 Blipbug can be found on Smogon as well by *arionelle*